 First Wednesday of every month

-We've recently changed the format of the monthly business meeting.
-It is now primarily, where the club officers discuss club issues.
+Every month there is also a meeting where the officers discuss club issues.
 It is held at a different place each month, usually at a member's house, restaurant or other informal setting.

 It is open to the membership, and is the perfect opportunity to bring up issues directly to the board. if you would like to attend, ask an officer and they'll let you know the location for that month.

 |©2016 by the New England Aquarium Dive Club, Inc. All rights reserved.||Web Hosting Provided by Jake Richter|